-Before testing out that disappointing Groupon deal last Saturday, my boyfriend and I killed some time at The Big Chill House.
+Before testing out that disappointing Groupon deal last Saturday, I killed some time at The Big Chill House.
 I’d also been here just before Christmas after pizza with a few of my friends from my Masters, so my impressions on this place are probably better-informed than most of the places I review on my blog, where I write about them having only been there once.

 The cocktails are lovely – I had a Blackberry Mojito which was proficiently made and presented without going overboard in an attempt to dazzle, as Oriole bar did.
 At £8.75 a drink and with a very restricted window of Happy Hour that I didn’t make on either visit (5pm-6pm, Mondays-Thursdays), it was a tad more than I’d like to spend on a drink, but I can’t deny that it did taste substantially better than the fruit punch-style dross they pass off as cocktails at the Slug and Lettuce for cheaper.